tschaub/projzh/readme.md

 # License

-As a port of the [`proj4m` project](https://github.com/MapTalks/proj4m), this qualifies as a derivative work and caries the same [GPL v3 license](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)).
+As a port of the [`proj4m` project](https://github.com/MapTalks/proj4m), this qualifies as a derivative work and carries the same [GPL v3 license](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)).